bluz71/bluz71.github.io/_posts/2019-03-11-find-replace-helpers-for-vim.md

 Note, if confirmation for each replacement is required than append `/c` to the end of the `:%substitute` command.

-The mnemonic behind `\S` is find-and-SUBSTITUTE, **S** for substitute across many files.
-As per usual, please replace it with a key-sequence that works best for you.
+The mnemonic behind `\S` is find-and-SUBSTITUTE, capital **S** for substitute across many files.
+As per usual, please replace that mapping with a key-sequence that works best for you.

 # Summary

-I am sure there are many fine choices of how to find & replace in Vim beyond those I have listed here.
+I am sure there are many other fine Vim-related find & replace helpers beyond those I have listed here.
 Hopefully this article stimulates you to improve your Vim workflow similar to how [this Reddit post](https://www.reddit.com/r/vim/comments/armt3o/how_do_you_handle_these_common_find_replace_use)